Comparisons

 npm install tsgonest

-"transforms": { "validation": true, "serialization": true },
+transforms: { validation: true, serialization: true },

-That's it.
 No patches.
 No plugins.
-No tsconfig modifications. tsgonest uses its own Go-native compilation pipeline.
+No tsconfig modifications.

 Feature comparison table